Diamond League Eugene schedule and start times

 The Diamond League concludes following the World Championships in Budapest, with two packed days of athletics in Eugene

-The Diamond League concludes in Eugene to end track season with some of the biggest stars in the sport eager to take the top prize to conclude a busy summer after the Budapest World Championships.
+The Diamond League concludes in Eugene to end the season with some of the biggest stars in the sport eager to take the top prize after a busy summer.

 Keely Hodgkinson, Laura Muir and Dina Asher-Smith are among the best British athletes eyeing up a medal.

-Look out for Jakob Ingebrigtsen, too, as the Norwegian bids to break the world record in the mile and 3,000m, while rebounding from his 1,500m defeat to Josh Kerr in Budapest.
+Look out for Jakob Ingebrigtsen, too, as the Norwegian bids to break the world record in the mile and 3,000m, while rebounding from his 1,500m defeat to Josh Kerr in Budapest at the World Championships.

 Here is the schedule for Eugene on Saturday and Sunday, plus where to go for live results: